IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/use-an-ivi-data-source.md

 [`MutableIviDataSource`](TTIVI_PLATFORM_API).
 To construct this class we need to indicate whether our implementation will support jumping.
 If jumping is not supported, only sequential pages are loaded.
 If jumping is supported, it is possible that pages are skipped.
-A typical use case of this is when a user performs a jump scroll though a list shown by means of a `RecyclerView`.
+A typical use case of this is when a user performs a jump scroll through a list shown by means of a `RecyclerView`.
 If a data source implements reading elements, for instance, by keeping a database cursor open, the implementation will need to detect the jump and move the cursor forwards or backwards before reading new records from the cursor.
 Jumps can be detected based on the requested data index when